Code-Institute-Submissions/Gwen-Bradbury-MS2/README.md

 * _Links_ - The links in the information window take the user to the dive companys website which will load on a seperate browser tab.

 * _Wish List_ - This section allows the user to make a list of the dive sites they may wish to visit, and stores the list to local storage, allowing them to leave and return to the page without having to rewrite it.
+Just type the name of the divesite into the box and click the + to add it to the list!
+You can use the bin icon to remove it from your list if you need to.
+The bin icon appears next to the location in the list.

-* _Don't Forget_ - A list that reminds the user to remember some of the more commonly forgotten peices of diving equipment.
+* _Don't Forget_ - A list that reminds the user to remember some of the more commonly forgotten pieces of diving equipment.

 #### Features on the Contact Us page -

 * _Contact Us_ - An email form that can be filled out and sent with any messages for the website owner, such as new divesites to add, or problems encountered.

+### Features left to implement -

+* _Divesites around the world_ - More pages with google maps and information windows on the markers to show users spectacular diving spots in places other than the UK.

+* _Language Button_ - A button that can be clicked that translates the site into different languages so more people can use it.

+### Bugs and Fixes After Testing

 ## Technologies Used